 Artwords – Writing Images.

 Lucas Stolz (b.
 1985, Basel) explores the visual representation of words and their meanings by showcasing the intricate intersection of image and calligraphy.
-Currently based in Barcelona, Stolz’s work navigates the complex structures that exist between words as images and images as words.
+Currently based in Barcelona, Stolz’s work navigates the structures that exist between words as images and images as words.
 His artistic practice centers around the layering of motifs, symbols, and colors, ultimately creating dynamic, multi-sensory and complex works of art.

-Stolz has previously shown his work at Max54 Gallery (Augsburg), 22 Gallery (Munich) and IAM Gallery (Madrid) and repeatedly exhibited with solo booths at fairs like ARTMUC, Stroke Art Fair (both Munich) and INC Art Fair (Hamburg).
+Stolz has shown his work at Max54 Gallery (Augsburg), 22 Gallery (Munich) and IAM Gallery (Madrid) and exhibited with solo booths at fairs like ARTMUC, Stroke Art Fair (both Munich) and INC Art Fair (Hamburg).

 He completed his BA in Graphic Design in 2009 at HfG Schwäbisch Gmünd and a Masters in Illustration in 2010 at IDEP Barcelona.
 Since 2010, he has been working with renowned clients, studios and brands, as an artist and designer with a specialisation in calligraphy.
 He started showing his independent work in group shows from 2012 and at international art fairs from 2021.